ErikWegner/imoin/README.md

 ☑ Show more details for service checks
 ☑ Show more details for host checks
 ☑ Provide links to the monitoring instance (e.g. clicking on a service name opens that service on the icinga instance)
-☑ Use Password manager (blocked by https://bugzilla.mozilla.org/show_bug.cgi?id=726796)
+☑ Use Password manager (see https://bugzilla.mozilla.org/show_bug.cgi?id=726796 if you are using FireFTP)
 ☑ Filter by a hostgroup
+☑ Update panel contents on opening (for even larger results, split view to several html instances)

 To do
 =====

 ☐ Use toggle buttons
-☐ Update panel contents on opening (for even larger results, split view to several html instances)
 ☐ Filter by hostgroup, contact, (...?), on the fly
 ☐ Provide Flattr button
 ☐ Localization